skillrepos/copilot-testing/labs.md

 code webscraper.py
 ```

+<br><br>

-3. Now, let's ask Copilot for some general testing advice for this code.
+2. Now, let's ask Copilot for some general testing advice for this code.
 With *webscraper.py* selected in the editor, in the Chat input area, enter the following:

 ```
 Create tests for this file.